florianbuehler/hacker-news/README.md

 # Hacker News Clone

-This is a Hacker News Clone based on the [API](https://github.com/HackerNews/API) provided by Hacker News.
+This is a Hacker News Clone based on the open [API](https://github.com/HackerNews/API) provided by Hacker News / Y Combinator.
+The "official" Hacker News page provided by Y Combinator can be found [here](https://news.ycombinator.com/).

 ## General

 The project is a [React](https://reactjs.org/) Single Page Application (SPA), which was bootstrapped using [Create React App](https://github.com/facebook/create-react-app).

-It uses [TypeScript](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html), [Redux](https://redux.js.org/) for state management and [tailwindcss](https://tailwindcss.com/) for styling.
+It uses [TypeScript](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html), [Redux](https://redux.js.org/) for state management and [tailwindcss](https://tailwindcss.com/) (and some [Sass](https://sass-lang.com/)) for styling.

 Additionally it uses [ESLint](https://eslint.org/) and [Prettier](https://prettier.io/) to ensure a high quality and consistent code style.